-The university spinout, VSPARTICLE, makes machines that produce nanoparticles in the crucially important amounts and sizes, which competing solutions cannot produce.
-These particles serve as the foundation for new materials and products.
-What’s even more remarkable: it’s all possible with the simple push of a button.
-With the launch of its 3D Nanoprinter in early 2019, it will make the printing of materials with nanoparticle properties just as simple and effective.
+The university spinout, VSPARTICLE, makes machines that produce nanoparticles in the crucially important right amounts and sizes and does it with the push of a button.
+These particles serve as the foundation for new materials and nano-enabled products.
+With the launch of its 3D Nanoprinter next year, it will make the printing of materials with nanoparticle properties just as simple and effective.

 The company was spun out of leading Dutch university, TU Delft, by professor Andreas Schmidt-Ott, scientist Tobias Pfeiffer and former student, Van Vugt in 2014.
 The entrepreneurs spent the first two years, improving and simplifying the technology to make it easy enough to get results with the push of a button.
 Many believe the potential for VSPARTICLE’s technology is enormous.